What’s the difference between a lease and a chattel mortgage?

 Novated lease pros

-• Tax benefits (GST and income tax) - this is a major advantage of a novated lease
+• Tax benefits (GST and income tax) - this is a major advantage if a novated lease.

 Novated lease cons